Pomax/socketless/README.md

 ```

 This is then used to generate an actual `ClientServer` object as:

 ```
 const API = ...
 const { generateClientServer } = require('socketless');
 const ClientServer = generateClientServer(API);
 ```

 After which the `ClientServer` object can be used to bootstrap both clients and servers.

-### `ClientServer.createClient(ClientClass:class)`
+### `ClientServer.createClient(serverURL:urlstring, ClientClass:class)`

-Creates a socket client with all the bells and whistles taken care of.
+Creates a socket client to the indicated URL, with all the bells and whistles taken care of.
 This function does not return a reference to the client, as clients are responsible for their own life cycle as implemented in their `ClientClass`.

 The `ClientClass` _may_ implement `onConnect()` and `onDisconnect()` to receive server connection and disconnection notifications, respectively.